Wodonga Raiders Football Club: Changing leagues

 Following the 1988 decision to allow the Wodonga Demons permission to join the Ovens and Murray Football League, the Wodonga Demons Football and Sports Club went about re-establishing their new identity.
-They had to change both their name and colours so as to not cause confusion with the Benalla Demons (also wore Red and White colours for its playing jumpers) and the long established Wodonga Football Club (previously the sole Wodonga-based club between 1952-1975).
+They had to change both their name and colours so as to not cause confusion with the Benalla Demons (also wore Red and White colours for its playing jumpers) and the long established Wodonga Football Club (previously the sole Wodonga-based club between 1952 and 1975).
 The club settled upon the name of the Wodonga Raiders, officially the Wodonga Raiders Sports Club, and chose to wear Red and Navy colours for its playing jumpers.

 On field success was very hard to come by during the first three seasons, which resulted in the club being "Awarded" the wooden spoon in 1989 and again 1990.
 By 1993 the club had improved enough that they almost made the final five.
 The 1995 season marked the first time the Raiders advanced to the preliminary final where they lost to Albury by 23 points.
 The club was seeming to come of age as they finishing fifth and making finals again in 1996.
 During the 1996 post season the club pulled off a major coup when they secured Darren Harris as Senior coach from 1997.
 The club made their first O&M Grand Final in 1997 against Albury, where they lost by 7 points.
 The following season the club made their second O&M Grand Final in as many years.
 This time they faced Lavington whom they went on to beat by 64 points, claiming its first Premiership in its tenth year in the competition.
 To date the club is yet to return to the Grand Final.

 Recent years

 In 2012 the Raiders went hard in the off season to try to keep up with the top sides in the Ovens and Murray, they got the services of former VFL stars Patrick Rose, David Stretton, Eddie Prato and Ben Davies these 4 players were massive gets for the Wodonga side with Davies taking out the Best and Fairest and Rose Kicking 101 goals and winning the Doug Strang medal.
 The Highlight of the year came when the Raiders upset premiership favourite Albury Tigers in round 7 by 5 points with Rose and Prato playing starring roles in the win.
-Unfortunately for the Raiders all 4 of them left the side at the end of the season along with a number of other players as well as long time Melbourne traveler and Vic Country ruckman Scott Meyer.
+Unfortunately for the Raiders all 4 of them left the side at the end of the season along with a number of other players as well as long time Melbourne traveller and Vic Country ruckman Scott Meyer.
 The club also lost the services of senior coach Corey Lambert at the end of the season and when he left so did the players, not including the Melbourne players a total of 14 local players left the club 9 of those players being regular seniors players and the other in and out of the side during the season.

 The Raiders although not having a great season as a club had some great individual performances: